ishaq2321/hide-and-lock/README.md

    - Be careful with batch operations on system files
    - Keep backups before major timestamp changes
    - Use relative dates for convenience ("2 days ago")

+5. **Folder Color Operations:**
+   - Test colors in a non-important directory first
+   - Some file managers may require restart to show changes
+   - Colors are stored in .directory and .folder_color files
+   - Batch operations can be undone by batch reset

 ## Contributing 🤝